fritzo/pomagma/src/README.md

 - Compile: interpret laws to decide city extents and create surveying strategies
 - Survey: select a region; survey it; aggregate measurements into atlas
 - Write: travel around Abstractland with a guide
-- Learn Language: optimize vehicles based on driving history
+- Learn Language: optimize language weights based on corpus
-- Make Language: invent new parts for vehicles; review for safety
+- Make Language: propose new terms to add to the language; review for safety
 - Theorize: propose new routes; evaluate economic effects; legislate
 - Recover (after Fregean collapse): assess damage; pinpoint problem; rebuild